ersankarimi/pmb-official-website/README.md

 npm install
 ```

-4. Create a new branch
+1. Create a new branch from the development branch

 ```bash
 git checkout -b <branch-name>
 ```

-5. Make your changes
+2. Make your changes
-6. Commit and push your changes
+3. Commit and push your changes

 ```bash
 git add <file-name> # Add all the files/folders needed